-2026 Ypres tour Middlesex Yeomanry Concert Band and the Essex Yeomanry Band
+2026 Ypres tour Middlesex Yeomanry Concert Band

 Four days of musical delight in a historic part of Flanders, playing at the Menin Gate Last Post, a concert in St Martin's Cathedral and a concert in Dentergem, with plenty of time to explore the towns of Ypres and Bruges.
 Staying in a modern hotel close to the centre of Ypres and convenient for excursions to all the battlefield memorials.